 “I just hate enchiladas,” said no one ever.

-Every hot mouthful invites a little tingle of pleasure; there’s big, boastful flavors at play here and they’re good.
+Every hot mouthful invites a little tingle of pleasure; there are big, boastful flavors at play here, and they’re good.

 A stack of nutty blue corn tortillas will pair wonderfully alongside.

 Lunching at the local French bistro, we watched in envy as the woman at the table over devoured a gooey, rich gratinée soupe à l’oignon.